PLCHome/ioBroker.pylontech/README.md

 There is ready-made hardware that can be connected via wifi and/or lan.
 As long as it uses a transparent TCP server it should work.

+Example:

+- Waveshare RS232/485 TO ETH (for EU)

 ## Anyway, you can also contact me in the ioBroker forum via PM if you need anything.

 Another tip: there are cheap and expensive USB serial converters.
 Converters with CHxxx PLxxx and CPxxx in the name have no identifying features.
 If you connect two of them and then swap the ports or boot for the first time, you no longer know who is who.
 Therefore it is better to take the good ones with FTDI and serial number.
 There are also good serial converters without an FTDI chip that have a serial number.